 (Ref.
 Volume II, Ithaca College Policy Manual, Section 2.27

-Responsibility for the disposition of surplus and excess property rests with the Director of Procurement and Sourcing Manager in the Procurement department.
+Responsibility for the disposition of surplus and excess property rests with the Director of Procurement and Warehouse Manager in the Procurement department.
 The only means by which College property of any kind should be transferred to other campus departments, sold, traded in, salvaged, or scrapped is through direction from Procurement.
-Department heads or their designees should determine when property is not needed and notify the Director of Procurement or Sourcing Manager.
+Department heads or their designees should determine when property is not needed and notify the Director of Procurement or Warehouse Manager.
 The only property that will not be handled is hazardous waste and real estate.
 The effective management of excess and surplus property can be a source of income for Ithaca College.
 It can also provide a significant reduction in expenses.
 Every dollar that can be converted from idle assets to cash or the reuse of excess property means a matching dollar from general institutional funds is saved.
 Valuable space also becomes available with the removal of surplus property from storage.

 College property is defined as any item, whether or not operable or a complete unit, which was purchased by the College or donated to the College, or purchased with gift, grant, contract, or restricted general fund money, and title is vested in the College.
 In the case of equipment or material which was purchased with special donated funds or specific grant or contract funds, the department is requested to assist the Procurement department to determine if title to these goods has passed to the College.

 EXCESS PROPERTY DISPOSITION

 Some exceptions will be made for excess Bookstore inventory and library books which may be traded, exchanged, or returned by the respective manager or director without the involvement of the procurement department.
-If other opportunities exist to trade in surplus items to offset the purchase cost of replacements, these should be discussed with either the Director or Sourcing Manager of Procurement
+If other opportunities exist to trade in surplus items to offset the purchase cost of replacements, these should be discussed with either the Director or Warehouse Manager of Procurement